 Mitsubishi i-MIEV: Numbers Tell The Story

-I knew all the parameters before the usual 90-minute journey I make a few times a month.
+I knew all the parameters before the usual 90-minute journey I make it a few times a month.
 I thought I might be able to do better than the numbers Mitsubishi advertised.
 I was wrong.

 The drive from Moraga to Sacramento is about 90 miles.
 I made a list of re-charge stations in Concord, Fairfield, Vacaville and Davis and had some leftover pizza from lunch with my mother as my companion.
 As it turned out, cold pizza at midnight while waiting for an electric car to recharge in a cold, closed car dealership parking lot tastes pretty good.